-In the Fall, we will still spend time outside and ticks are still prevalent.
-Just because the leaves are beginning to fall, this doesn’t mean our exposure to tick bites or Lyme disease ends.
+In the Fall, we will still spend time outside and peak activity for adult deer ticks occurs in late October and early November.
+Of adults sampled in highly endemic areas of the northeast, 50% have been found to carry the Lyme disease spirochete.
 Lyme disease is spread by the bite of an infected tick, according to the Center for Disease Control and Prevention (CDC).
 The CDC estimates that in the United States, 300,000 infections of Lyme disease occur each year.

 Early Lyme disease may present as flu-like symptoms (fever, chills, sweats, muscle aches, fatigue, nausea and joint pain).
 Some patients have a rash or Bell’s palsy (facial drooping).
 Although a bull’s-eye shaped rash is considered a characteristic symptom of Lyme disease, some will develop a different shape rash or none at all.
 Estimates of patients who develop a Lyme rash vary widely, ranging from about 30% to 80%.